Selection Panel or Matrix

-To ensure objectivity throughout the hiring process, you may want to consider forming a selection panel or using a selection matrix.
+To ensure objectivity throughout the hiring process, you may want to consider forming a selection panel and/or using a selection matrix.

 A selection panel is a team of members committed to interviewing and selecting a person for a position.
 The selection panel process is beneficial because it provides varying perspectives, helps to eliminate biases, and benefits the department by involving employees and customers in the hiring decision.